mahmoudmohamedramadan/Backend-Roadmap/README.md

 [Learn Git and GitHub](https://youtube.com/playlist?list=PLDoPjvoNmBAw4eOj58MZPakHjaO3frVMF)

-> You can watch [Git and GitHub for Beginners - Crash Course](https://youtu.be/RGOj5yH7evk) as an optional choice for Elzero course.
+> You can watch the [Git and GitHub for Beginners - Crash Course](https://youtu.be/RGOj5yH7evk) as an optional resource for the Elzero course.

 ### 🚦 Intermediate Level